Stormgate1998/DnDFrontEndProject/README.md

 - [ ] Enable point buy for stat assignment.
 - [ ] (Major Stretch Goal) Optionally incorporate ChatGPT into character creation for background generation.

-Use of Local Storage
-Client side state stores (e.g. redux or context) Toasts / global notifications or alerts
-Error handling (both on api requests and render errors) Network Calls read data write data websocket
-Developer type helping (typescript)
-10+ pages via a router
-CI/CD pipeline
-https support
-Live production environment
+### Requirements
+### Development and Infrastructure

+- [ ] Implement Local Storage for client-side data persistence.
+- [ ] Set up client-side state management using Redux or context.
+- [ ] Integrate toasts/global notifications or alerts for user feedback.
+- [ ] Implement comprehensive error handling for API requests and render errors.
+- [ ] Develop and manage network calls for reading and writing data.
+- [ ] Implement WebSocket functionality for real-time updates.
+- [ ] Provide developer assistance with TypeScript.
+- [ ] Design and implement a router for navigation with 10+ pages.
+- [ ] Set up a CI/CD pipeline for automated testing and deployment.
+- [ ] Enable HTTPS support for secure communication.
+- [ ] Deploy and maintain a live production environment.

+### Testing and Quality Assurance

+- [ ] Implement automated testing in the CI/CD pipeline.
-Automated testing and linting in the pipeline (abort build if fails) 3+ generic form input components
+- [ ] Set up linting in the pipeline and abort the build if it fails.

+### UI Components

+- [ ] Develop 3+ generic form input components.
-4+ generic layout components
+- [ ] Create 4+ generic layout components.

-authentication and user account support admin pages and public pages
+### User Management

+- [ ] Implement authentication functionality.
+- [ ] Support user accounts.

+### Page Design and Structure

+- [ ] Design and implement admin pages.
+- [ ] Develop public pages.